mishozz/Movies-Analysis-FMI/README.md

 - Trends in releases over the years
 - Genre analysis by average rating

-The results of the analysis are compiled into a report in PDF format, which includes various plots and visualizations to help understand the data better.
+The data is being analysed via [Apache-Spark](https://spark.apache.org/docs/latest/api/python/index.html) and the tasks are orchestrated by [Apache-Airflow](https://airflow.apache.org/) pipeline.The results of the analysis are compiled into a report in PDF format, which includes various plots and visualizations to help understand the data better.

 ## Local Setup